codewind-resources/rogue-cloud/README.md

 Rogue Cloud is built on **Open Liberty**, the premier platform for building Java cloud-native applications and microservices.
   * Learn more about our latest and greatest [open source enterprise application server](https://openliberty.io/).

-Rogue Cloud is designed to showcase the capabilities of our Kubernetes-based **IBM Cloud Private** and the public **IBM Cloud Kubernetes Service** services.
+Rogue Cloud is designed to showcase the capabilities of **IBM Cloud Pak for Applications** and the **IBM Cloud Kubernetes Service** service.
-  * Learn more about deploying your containers to Kubernetes using the [IBM Cloud Private](https://www.ibm.com/cloud-computing/products/ibm-cloud-private/) and the [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) services.
+  * Learn more about deploying to Kubernetes using the [IBM Cloud Pak for Applications](https://www.ibm.com/cloud/cloud-pak-for-applications) and the [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) services.

 ## Playing the game